-Minimizing the Need for Eyes at the Back of the Head
+2. Minimizing the need for eyes at the back of the head

-Smart board uses in the classroom may include teaching lessons such as:
+SMART Board uses in the classroom may include teaching various lessons.
+Examples include:

-- Civil War history for middle school students, who enrich textbook learning by taking a fictional tour of the Underground Railroad in which the class makes choices and sees where those decisions lead; and
+- Civil War history for middle school students, who enrich textbook learning by taking a fictional tour of the Underground Railroad in which the class makes choices and sees where those decisions lead.

 - Virtual dissection of a frog in high school biology.